Hugh Stretton

-Professor emeritus Hugh Stretton AC (15 July 1924 – 18 July 2015) was an Australian historian who wrote books on politics, urban planning and economics, and a Rhodes Scholar.
-He was a key figure in the development and implementation of government policies affecting cities, particularly during the Whitlam Government.
+Hugh Stretton AC (15 July 1924 – 18 July 2015) was an Australian historian and a Rhodes Scholar who wrote books on politics, urban planning, and economics.
+He was a key figure in the development and implementation of government policies affecting cities, particularly during the Whitlam government.

-Early life
+Early life and education

-Stretton was born in Cambrai Private Hospital, St Kilda East, son of Victorian judge Len Stretton.
-He was educated at Mentone Grammar School and Scotch College, Melbourne for his secondary school years.
-He subsequently enrolled at the University of Melbourne for his undergraduate education.
+Hugh Stretton was born on 15 July 1924 in Cambrai Private Hospital, St Kilda East, son of Victorian judge Len Stretton and Norah Stretton née Crawford.
+He had a sister, Althea and a brother, Philip.

+He was educated at Mentone Grammar School and Scotch College for his secondary school years.
+He subsequently enrolled at the University of Melbourne for his undergraduate education, where he was resident at Ormond College.

 However, the ongoing Second World War interrupted his studies and he served in the Royal Australian Navy.
-He enlisted as a rating on 5 May 1943 having declined a commission.
+He enlisted as a rating on 5 May 1943, having declined a commission.
 Stretton was posted to numerous supply depots and ships throughout his service, including HMAS Penguin in Sydney and two corvettes based out of Darwin.
 As a result of his, he did not complete his studies at Melbourne.
 Upon his demobilisation on 8 February 1946, he successfully enrolled as a Rhodes Scholar to study history at the University of Oxford.
 His application was supported by Sir Robert Menzies who wrote highly of him.